Our Work / Visual Arts / Driggsby, a Whale’s Tale

 Driggsby is a juvenile fin whale washed up on Drigg beach in 2014.
 Driggsby is thought to have died due to plastic ingestion, through high plastic concentration in her mother’s milk.

-The exhibition of all the work opens at Tullie House in the Main Gallery on 17th May 2021, for more information visit the Tullie House Website.
+The exhibition of all the work was at Tullie House in the Main Gallery from May to September 2021.

 Get the Latest Updates